dippy2214/Web-Swing-Mechanic/README.md

 the final product.
 Nonetheless, adjusting to the unreal way of doing things was an interesting experience for me.

 To start with, there was a lot more boiler plate the Unity.
-While Unity would give you access to a GameObject with a script which inherits from 'MonoBehaviour' when you want to create a new script to add to your game, Unreal Engine has Actors, Pawns and Characters.
+While Unity would give you access to a GameObject with a script which inherits from 'MonoBehaviour' when you want to create a new script to add to your game, Unreal Engine has Actors, Pawns and Characters, which just show you all their code upfront.
 From what I understand, there is a much more clear idea in Unreal Engine of exactly how they want you to structure everything.
-Unreal
-Engine also exposes the entirety of the engine to programmers, which was very daunting at first.
+Unreal Engine also exposes the entirety of the engine to programmers, which was very daunting at first.

 However, as I got more used to these different systems I found that the biggest frustrations I had with the engine compared to Unity was the developer tools.
 Unreal Engine's live coding support sometimes just didn't seem to work, and it was far less seamless than